 That desire and that image struck a deep chord.
 More than all the long theological documents with Latin names, the image of Pope John’s window has become an emblem of the Church’s conversion.

 The two-way window signifies the Church’s new paradigm of spirituality for today’s world.
-In presenting a window, John intentionally didn’t propose the one-way stained glass window of a cathedral, even though for centuries such wonders of sacred art have been objects of contemplation and springs of spiritual uplift.
+In presenting a window, John intentionally didn’t propose the one-way stained glass window of a cathedral, even though for centuries such wonders of sacred art have been objects of contemplation and of spiritual uplift.
 Think of the jewel in the heart of Paris that is La Sainte-Chapelle, whose 360 degrees of intricate arched windows transport millions of visitors each year into a wondrous otherworldly consciousness.

 John was referring to ordinary windows like the often-shuttered ones in the papal apartments.
 He wanted the Church to look through transparent glass, the better to contemplate the ordinary people around us.
-Instead of saintly figures in crystal mosaics, Pope John holds up for prayerful veneration by churchmen, popes and us the beauty, the color and the light of divine possibilities that imbues the hearts of our contemporaries.
+Instead of saintly figures in crystal mosaics, Pope John holds up for prayerful veneration by churchmen, popes and us the beauty, the color and the light of divine possibilities imbuing the hearts of our contemporaries.

-“the joys and the hopes, the griefs and the anxieties of the people of this age, especially those who are poor or in any way afflicted.
+“the joys and the hopes, the griefs, and the anxieties of the people of this age, especially those who are poor or in any way afflicted.
 Theirs are also our joys and hopes, griefs and anxieties.
 Indeed, nothing genuinely human fails to raise an echo in our hearts.
 For ours is a community of ordinary human beings.
 United in Christ, the Holy Spirit leads us on our journey to the Kingdom of our Father and we have welcomed the news of salvation—which is meant for everyone.
 That is why the community that is the Church realizes that it is truly linked with humanity and its history by the deepest of bonds.”

 Thanks to the leadership of Brother Maurice, our spirituality has been converted by a prolonged compassionate gaze through the window given to us by the “Good Pope,” as the Italians liked to call him.